sgayou/kindle-5.6.5-jailbreak/doc/README.md

 Once you finish a look around the operating system, you'll hopefully have a few good ideas on where to start.
 The most logical choice at the time was Webkit after a search for basic debug functionality that could lead to code execution failed.

 ## Crashing Webkit
 Because the version of Webkit on 5.6.5 is so old, it's potentially vulnerable to a number of CVEs.
 There's no reason to spent hundreds looking for something new if we can exploit an older flaw.
 In this case, the hardest part of the process was done for us.
-Always patch your system!
+Always patch your systems!

 There are several PoCs that crash the browser.
 If you watch system logs as the browser goes down, you'll get a stack trace from the mesquite process.
 Attach gdbserver to the process and look at the crash.